MicrosoftDocs/azure-docs/articles/marketplace/cloud-partner-portal-api-creating-offer.md

 ## Categories and industries

 When creating a new offer, you must specify a category for your offer in the marketplace.
 Optionally, for some offer types you can specify industries.
-Based on the offer type, provide the categories/industries applicable to the offer using specific key values from the following table.
+Based on the offer type, provide the categories/industries applicable to the offer using specific key values from the following tables.

 ### Azure Marketplace categories

-These categories and their respective keys are applicable for Azure apps, Virtual Machines, Core Virtual Machines, Containers, Container apps, IoT Edge modules and SaaS.
+These categories and their respective keys are applicable for Azure apps, Virtual Machines, Core Virtual Machines, Containers, Container apps, IoT Edge modules, and SaaS offer types.
+Use the exact key values, without changing spacing or capitalization.

 | Category | SaaS keys | Azure App keys | Virtual Machine, Containers, Container apps, IoT Edge Module, Core Virtual Machine keys |
 | --- | --- | --- | --- |